eclipse-cyclonedds/cyclonedds/docs/manual/config/thread-config.rst

     * - ``tev``
       - Timed-event handling.
 Used for:
          - Periodic transmission of participant discovery and liveliness messages.
-         - Transmission of control messages for reliable Writers and Readers (except those that have their own timed-event thread)
+         - Transmission of control messages for reliable writers and readers (except those that have their own timed-event thread)
          - Retransmitting of reliable data on request (except those that have their own timed-event thread)